gareth-24/capstone/capstone-proposal.md

 * HTML, CSS, and JavaScript
 * React & Redux
 * Next.js Framework
-* NoSQL with Firebase / Firestore
-* web hosting service (Firebase, AWS, or gh-pages)
 * CSS styling library (Bootstrap, MUI, or Tailwind)

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
-* Database integration
+* Database integration & hosted to a live site
 * Add a cart and checkout widget (potentially integrated with Stripe Checkout or similar API/Library)
 * Add ability to sort by category and/or search for a product
 * Basic CRUD functionality (a user can add additional items for sale)